 As we move further into 2025 and beyond, digital mask psychology will only become more complex.
 AI-generated content and increasingly sophisticated digital avatars are blurring the lines between “real” and “performed” identity in unprecedented ways.
 We’re entering an era where the question isn’t just “Why do we pretend to be others online?” but “What does it even mean to be ‘ourselves’ in digital spaces?”

 From my perspective as both a psychologist and a human being trying to navigate these spaces myself, I believe we need a fundamental shift in how we approach digital identity.
 Rather than viewing masks as inherently problematic or striving for some impossible ideal of total authenticity, we need to develop what I’d call digital identity literacy—the ability to consciously construct, maintain, and move between different presentations of self while maintaining psychological coherence and well-being.
+As artificial intelligence enables increasingly sophisticated persona simulation, understanding the psychology of digital masks becomes crucial for psychology of AI interaction and maintaining meaningful human connection in hybrid realities.

 This requires both individual skills and systemic changes.
 We need digital platforms designed for human well-being rather than engagement metrics.
 We need social norms that make space for multiplicity and context-appropriate self-presentation without demanding exhausting performance.
 And we need to acknowledge that for marginalized communities, the ability to control one’s digital presentation isn’t vanity—it’s often a matter of safety and survival.